paritytech/substrate/client/transaction-pool/README.md

 have their tags satisfied.

-In case we remove transactions that we are unsure if they were already included in current block or some block in the past, it is being adedd to revalidation queue and attempted to be re-imported by the background task in the future.
+In case we remove transactions that we are unsure if they were already included in current block or some block in the past, it is being added to revalidation queue and attempted to be re-imported by the background task in the future.

-Runtime calls to verify transactions are performed from a seprate (limited) thread pool to avoid interferring too much with other subsystems of the node.
+Runtime calls to verify transactions are performed from a separate (limited) thread pool to avoid interferring too much with other subsystems of the node.
 We definitely don't want to have all cores validating network transactions, cause all of these transactions need to be considered untrusted (potentially DoS).